Locations:

 Water is sometimes considered a fourth macronutrient, joining the list with protein, fats and carbohydrates.
 It’s required for your body to function optimally.
 (Fast fact: Your body is 60% water.)

-• Blood.
+• Improve blood flow.
 Water ensures that your blood is just the right consistency to carry oxygen- and nutrient-rich blood to the areas that need it, including your brain, heart, kidneys and muscles.

-• Joints.
+• Maintain your joints.
 Think of your joints like the gears of your car.
 They need to be well-lubricated to work and last.

-• Skin.
-For clear, wrinkle-free skin, drinking H2O can be just as effective as expensive anti-aging creams and lotions.
+• Boost skin appearance.
+Drinking H2O can be just as effective as expensive anti-aging creams and lotions when it comes to keeping it clear and wrinkle-free.
 It can also stave off certain skin disorders.

-• Teeth.
+• Protect your teeth.
 Water keeps your mouth clean and lowers your risk for tooth decay.

-There’s also research that consuming water may boost exercise performance, help with weight loss and reduce allergy and asthma symptoms.
+There’s also research that shows consuming enough water may enhance exercise performance, assist with weight loss, and reduce allergy and asthma symptoms.

-Even if you’re not thirsty, don’t assume you’re drinking enough water.
-Instead, take a peek at your urine, advises Dr. Sukol.
+Don’t assume you’re drinking enough water even if you're not thirsty.
+Instead, take a peek at your urine, advises Dr. Hussain.
 If it’s a pale yellow color, you’re right on track.
 If your urine is darker or has a strong odor, then you could probably use more fluids.

 Other symptoms of mild to moderate dehydration might include: